SirDoggyJvla/Zomboid-Forge-Template-Mod/ZomboidForge_guide.md

 Let's consider a first example of custom zombie being a very strong zombie with max stats and nothing else special about it.
 The key associated to this zombie will be `StrongZomboid`.

-Our ZType is added to the table `ZomboidForge.ZTypes` which can be accessed by importing the Zomboid Forge `module`:
+Our ZType is added to the table `ZomboidForge.ZTypes` which can be accessed by importing the Zomboid Forge `module` within a Lua file in `media/lua/client/filename.lua` (in the template: `ZF_Template.lua`):
 ```lua
 local ZomboidForge = require "ZomboidForge_module"